Please ensure Javascript is enabled for purposes of website accessibility

 Other interests that the city is well-known for are the home of Southern Utah University, the Utah Shakespeare Festival, the Utah Summer Games, and the Simon Fest Theatre Co.

-May through September are the hottest months in Utah with record high temperatures of more than 100 degrees Fahrenheit being measured.
+May through September are the hottest months in Utah, with record-high temperatures of more than 100 degrees Fahrenheit being measured.
 This is the ideal time for the festival to keep your thirst quenched.

 Park City Wine Festival